-Giant Sparrows review
+Giant Sparrows full review

 Giant Sparrows is a company that lets you create your own customised iPhone case.

 It has a library of designs on its website, which you can browse via a large Collections section.
 They are organised under various themes such as Japanese prints, street art, Art Nouveau, and so on.
 Alternatively, you can check out the Artists page, which lists eight contemporary designers.
 (Confusingly, there seems to be only limited overlap between the two sections, so check both for the full picture.)
 The offering is both extensive and wide-ranging, with some real left-field selections such as Aubrey Beardsley inks, or the animal-motion photography of Eadweard Muybridge.

 If you don’t see anything that appeals, you can create your own design by uploading an image.
 This needs to be quite high-res (at least 1,100x1,600 pixels), so pictures you find on the web may not cut it.
 You can move it around to suit the case shape, before saving your design and buying it, if you wish.